Vancouver-Art-Gallery/vag-imitation-game/content/colophon.md

 Published in conjunction with the exhibition *The Imitation Game: Visual Culture in the Age of Artificial Intelligence*, organized by the Vancouver Art Gallery, curated by Bruce Grenville, Senior Curator, and Glenn Entis, Guest Curator, and presented from March 5 to October 23, 2022.
 <br/>

-Editor:
+Editor: Stephanie Rebick
-Copyeditor and production coordinator:
-Design:
-Photography and Digital Image Preparation:
+Copyeditor and production coordinator: Natalia Camacho Henao Photography and Digital Image Preparation:

 <br/>